Categories |

 Protect The Floor

-Not all play spaces are blessed with messy-play-friendly flooring.
+Not all play spaces have messy-play-friendly flooring.
 In such cases, I recommend protecting the floor with fabric drop cloths or, better yet, moving blankets.
-They are less slippery than plastic drop cloths, they are reusable, and because they have a bit of heft to them, the don’t move around as much as plastic options.
-They are also absorbent–which is a big plus when dealing with The Mess.
+They are less slippery than plastic drop cloths and reusable, and because they have a bit of heft, they don’t move around as much as plastic options.
+They are also absorbent, which is a big plus when taming The Mess.

 Kids Can Help